jamesjoshuahill/secret/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jamesjoshuahill/ciphers)](https://goreportcard.com/report/github.com/jamesjoshuahill/ciphers)

-A microservice written in Go that creates ciphers using AES encryption.
+A microservice written in Go that stores secrets using AES encryption.

-Ciphers are stored in memory and can be retrieved with the correct key.
+Ciphertext is stored in memory and can be retrieved with the correct AES key.

 ## Get